git-sinaptika/deluged/README.md

 `-v /home/my_username/deluged_config:/opt/deluge/config \`
 `-v /path/to/downloads:/opt/deluge/downloads \`
 `-v /path/to/complete:/opt/deluge/complete \`
-`-e TZ=America/Costa_Rica`
+`-e TZ=America/Costa_Rica \`
-`-e D_UID:1000 -e D_GID:1000`
+`-e D_UID:1000 -e D_GID:1000 \`
 `--restart=unless-stopped \`
 `sinaptika/deluged`

 #### Notes:
-Don't use `--net host` on docker create, unless you know what you are doing.
+Don't use `--net host` on *docker create*, unless you know what you are doing.
-If you are using more than one interface with deluge, add docker networks to image.
+If you are using more than one interface with deluge, add docker network to container.
 Macvlan works great, so does ipvlan (but ipvlan is not yet included in docker stable).
 If you are having problems with file permission, check `-e D_UID=`
+If you are only using the web interface for accessing deluged (sinaptika/deluge-web),
+you don't need to expose port 58846 on the host.
+If the container with deluge-web
+is running on the same docker host (and they are in the same docker network),
+they will be able to communicate just fine.